groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/md-to-tiff.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-MD"
+        - icon: "far fa-file-code"
           title: " About MD File Format"
           content: |
             Text files created with Markdown language dialects is saved with .MD or .MARKDOWN file extension.
 MD files are saved in plain text format that uses Markdown language which also includes inline text symbols, defining how a text can be formatted such as indentations, table formatting, fonts, and headers.
 MD files can be converted to HTML with a program called Markdown.
 Markdown language is released by John Gruber.

           link: "https://docs.fileformat.com/word-processing/md/"

     format:
         # format loop
-        - icon: "far fa-file-TIFF"
+        - icon: "far fa-image"
           title: " About TIFF File Format"
           content: |
             TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is extensible and has underwent several revisions that allows the inclusion of an unlimited amount of private or special-purpose information.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"